foremast/foremast/_docs/lambda_events.rst

 SNS Event
 ~~~~~~~~~

-A Lambda trigger on SNS topic events
+A Lambda trigger on SNS topic events.

 ``topic``
 *********

-The SNS topic name to monitor for events
+The SNS topic name to monitor for events.

     | *Required*: True

 Cloudwatch Event
 ~~~~~~~~~~~~~~~~

-A Cloudwatch Scheduled event for Lambda triggers
+A Cloudwatch Scheduled event for Lambda triggers.

 ``schedule``
 ************

-The rate or cron string to trigger the Lambda function
+The rate or cron string to trigger the Lambda function.

     | *Required*: True
     | *Examples*: